-- 96. Salva Kiir Mayardiit became the President of GoSS on 11 August 2005, following the death of John Garang.
-As stipulated in the CPA, the SPLM Chairman shall be the First Vice President and shall at the same time hold the posts of the President of the GoSS and Commander-in-Chief of the SPLA. - 97.
+- 102. Salva Kiir Mayardiit became the President of GoSS on 11 August 2005, following the death of John Garang.
+As stipulated in the CPA, the SPLM Chairman shall be the First Vice President and shall at the same time hold the posts of the President of the GoSS and Commander-in-Chief of the SPLA. - 103.
 Riek Machar was appointed Vice President of GoSS on 19 August 2005.
-Abdout Agua Jok was appointed Secretary-General of the GoSS Council of Ministers on 18 October 2005. - 98.
+Abdout Agua Jok was appointed Secretary-General of the GoSS Council of Ministers on 18 October 2005. - 104.
 Pending the adoption of the Interim Constitution of Southern Sudan, the care-taker Government of Southern Sudan (GoSS) was established on 22 October 2005 and sworn-in on 24 October.
 Each of the ten states was represented at the ministerial level.
 Nevertheless, the composition of the GoSS was criticized as lacking in inclusiveness, as some of the smaller tribes were not represented.
-Southern Muslims were also excluded, while women held only two of the 22 ministerial portfolios. - 99.
+Southern Muslims were also excluded, while women held only two of the 22 ministerial portfolios. - 105.
 On 31 May 2009, the President of GoSS reshuffled the Southern Sudan cabinet, and appointed three new Ministers.
 (05/09) In addition, he also reshuffled the State Governments of Lakes, Jonglei and Western Equatoria, on recommendations from the respective State Governors.
-A list of the current members of GoSS can be found in Annex 13.
-(06/09)
+(06/09) - 106.
+The President of GoSS issued a decree, effective 2 March 2010, relieving all his ministers and reappointing some of them as caretakers with limited responsibilities.
+The decree will remain in force until a government is formed following the elections scheduled in April 2010.
+The decree also applies to the state caretaker governors, state ministers and county commissioners.
+(03/10) - 107.
+On 21 May 2010, Salva Kiir NMyardit was sworn in as the elected President of the Government of Southern Sudan.
+(05/10) - 108.
+On 12 June 2010, the President of GoSS issued a decree re-appointing Riek Machar Teny as the Vice President of GoSS. - 109.
+On 20 June 2010, the President of GoSS issued a decree appointing 32 Ministers.
+27 Ministers are from the SPLM, 3 from the southern opposition parties, with 2 to be nominated by the NCP.
+The newly-appointed ministers were sworn in on 23 June.
+A list of the current members of the GoSS cabinet can be found in Annex 13.
+(06/10)